ballerina-platform/ballerina-distribution/examples/client-class/client_class.md

 # Client class

-The `client` keyword is used with class definition to define client class.
+The `client` keyword is used with class definition to define a client class.
 Ballerina supports defining client objects to allow a program to interact with remote network services.
-They are a special kind of objects that contain `remote` and `resource` methods in addition to regular methods.
-It is a compile-time error to have `remote` or `resource` methods in the regular class definition.
+They are a special kind of object that contain `remote` and `resource` methods in addition to regular methods.

 Similarly class objects can be constructed using object constructor as well.